Nachtraven/ucl-2026-based-on-kul-typst-template/template/sections/state-of-the-art.typ

 ==== 3D histology

-3D histology is a method for increasing the amount of information available for analysis, and as a result discriminative power, when compared to 2D classical histology.
-In its most basic form, it involves taking multiple 2D slices and aligning then stacking them to create a virtual third axis [1] and is also relevant for tumor analysis [2], allowing for structural understanding of a tissue, such as in [2] enabling "the spread and infiltration of invasive carcinoma to be understood".
+3D histology is an evolution of 2D histology, increasing the amount of information available for analysis, and as a result improving discriminative power when compared to 2D classical histology.
+In its most basic form as an evolution of classical 2D histology, it involves taking multiple 2D slices and aligning then stacking them to create a virtual third axis [1].
+3D histology is relevant for tumor analysis [2], allowing for structural understanding of a tissue, such as in [2] enabling "the spread and infiltration of invasive carcinoma to be understood".
+This form of histology is often still done in the same methods as with 2D, where a human carries out interpretation, requiring common standards and communication, such as in [3]

 #linebreak()
 Other well known methods for 3D histology that do not require slicing and thus avoid sample damage and destruction are magnetic resonance imaging (MRI) and computed tomography (CT), each having a higher resolution variant, micro-MRI and microCT respectively.
 These techniques enable virtual slicing, allowing observation across any plane, and have resolutions of tens microns for micro-MRI down to sub-micrometer scale for MicroCT.
 MRI is interesting for tissue observation due to its high contrast on soft tissue, as opposed to CT that performs best on calcified tissue.
-Both methods however are able to make use of contrast-enhancing staining agents (CESAs) [3,4] resulting in the ability for microCT to be readily used for imaging soft tissue, and is termed contrast-enhanced microCT (CECT) and reviewed for ex-vivo data acquisition in [5].
-CECT is of particular interest for ex-vivo 3D histology due to the wide variety of staining agents available, and has proven its use in canine heart analysis [6] and for vasculature exploration of small animals [7].
+Both methods however are able to make use of contrast-enhancing staining agents (CESAs) [4,5] resulting in the ability for microCT to be readily used for imaging soft tissue, and is termed contrast-enhanced microCT (CECT) and reviewed for ex-vivo data acquisition in [6].
+CECT is of particular interest for ex-vivo 3D histology due to the wide variety of staining agents available, and has proven its use in canine heart analysis [7] and for vasculature exploration of small animals [8].

 #v(1cm)

 - https://doi.org/10.1016/j.ajpath.2012.01.033
 - https://doi.org/10.1136/jcp.2004.024794
+- Veterenary based?
+Not strongest article: Tseng LJ, Matsuyama A, MacDonald-Dickinson V. Histology: The gold standard for diagnosis?
+Can Vet J. 2023 Apr;64(4):389-391.
+PMID: 37008634; PMCID: PMC10031787
 - Single Ho 3+-doped upconversion nanoparticles for high-performance T2-weighted brain tumor diagnosis and MR/UCL/CT multimodal imaging: https://doi.org/10.1002/adfm.201401609
 - Three-dimensional non-destructive soft-tissue visualization with X-ray staining micro-tomography: https://doi.org/10.1038/srep14088
 - Review Greet: Contrast-Enhanced MicroCT for Virtual 3D Anatomical Pathology of Biological Tissues: A Literature Review https://doi.org/10.1155/2019/8617406